Chuy García: 2023 mayoral campaign

-U.S. House of Representatives
+U.S. House of Representatives (2019–present)

 While in congress, García has become an important power broker in Illinois politics.
 He was an ally of then-Illinois House Speaker Michael Madigan.
 García first aligned himself with Madigan years earlier, when he supported Madigan's contested 2016 reelection.
-In July 2023, a staffer of his published a now deleted tweet on his government account calling a critic "borderline retarded" and a "f–ing dipshit".
+In July 2022, a staffer of his published a now deleted tweet on his government account calling a critic "borderline retarded" and a "fucking dipshit".

 Elections

 2018

 On November 27, 2017, six days before the deadline to file petitions to run in the 2018 election, Congressman Luis Gutiérrez pulled his petition, effectively choosing to retire at the conclusion of his 13th term.
 The next day, García signaled his intention to run for the open seat.
 During Gutiérrez's press conference, he endorsed García as his successor.
 Bernie Sanders also endorsed García.
 Politico called Gutiérrez's sudden retirement "totally abnormal" and his endorsement of García a "coronation", as the district is so heavily Democratic that the primary is the real contest and the general election is effectively a formality.

 García won the Democratic nomination in March 2018 with 60% of the primary vote.
 He defeated financial adviser Mark Wayne Lorch in the November 6 general election with 86% of the vote.